Previous ➥ Lesson 20 ➥ Next

 Word order in the dative case

-In a sentence, in which the verb is followed by both, a direct and an indirect object, if direct and indirect objects are nouns, the indirect object (dative) precedes the direct object (accusative).
+In a sentence with a verb followed by both a direct and an indirect object, when both objects are nouns, the indirect object (dative) comes before the direct object (accusative).

 Subject | Verb | Dative (Indirect Object) |